 You have probably seen the power of online reviews yourself.
-Additionally, in review score you will observe that many reviews show up in search result for your business.
+Additionally, in a review score, you will observe that many reviews show up in the search result for your business.
 In fact, reviews often show up in result pages before users even get to your website!

 Yelp is another indicator of the power of online reviews.
-Any business owner who had a negative yelp review knows how difficult it can be for your rating to bounce back.
-According to the study, a one-star increase on yelp leads to 5-9% increase in business revenue, and one negative review can cost you 30 customers.
-In addition, a yelp page will sometimes rank higher than a company’s actual site on search engine result page.
+Any business owner who had a negative Yelp review knows how difficult it can be for your rating to bounce back.
+According to the study, a one-star increase on Yelp leads to 5-9% increase in business revenue, and one negative review can cost you 30 customers.
+In addition, a yelp page will sometimes rank higher than a company’s actual site on the search engine result page.